Published Date: May 13, 2021

 They advise these families of individuals suffering from a serious case of complete hearing loss, should have a special doorbell installed at home.
 This ensures that no one is left hanging around on the doorsteps ringing the buzzard, and not getting an answer, if the non-hearing person is left at home alone.
 This seem to be a very clever idea!

 In regard to dad, It was also explained to us that his hearing loss and dizziness may occur if the Tinnitus is due to Meniere’s disease.
-Here are some more interesting questions tinnitus sufferers should be asking themselves regarding their condition.

 What’s currently done during private consultations, the family ENT specialist would recommend products he felt would help his patients.
 This is what’s recommended to all his patients with similar issues as my dad.
 (It would later show tremendous improvement).